Wilm0rien/omip/README.md

 * you can separate the transaction into income and expenses with <19>
 * the sum of all filtered transaction is shown in <20>

+### Transactions

+* transactions only appear in the notification window <1> if a new transaction has been found during update <3>
+* examples for transaction notifications are
+  * [OMIP] Wilm0rien sold 1 of units Procurer for 35.00M
+  * [OMIP] AresDragon bought 1 of units Heat Sink I for 0.06M

 ## Corporations